Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 Here are a few places to work for cheap or free.

-• Local coffee shop.
-(Just get a plain coffee and skip the $6 fraps.)
+• Local coffee shop (order a plain coffee and skip the $6 Frappucinos)

 • Local library branch